 1. Centre Steering Wheel is Off

-The steering wheel should be virtually straight and balanced if you’re not turning.
-If you’re unsure, look at the centre of the wheel you’re using for automobile insignia.
+The steering wheel should be virtually straight and balanced if you are not turning.
+If you are unsure, look at the centre of the wheel you’re using for automobile insignia.
 If the steering wheel seems off, it appears to have fallen out of balance.
 Driving with the steering wheel vibration could indicate your wheels are not aligned.

 This vibration may be brought on by uneven tyre wear, which leaves the tyres with an uneven surface and makes them shake.
 If you encounter such an issue, look out for a “wheel alignment and hovering near me” and take your vehicle there for maintenance.